Treatments

 If your swollen or painful joints, ligaments or tendons do not respond to conservative treatments your consultant may recommend image guided joint injections.

-Knee arthroscopy surgery in Plymouth
+Knee arthroscopy (knee keyhole surgery) in Plymouth

 Knee replacement surgery in Plymouth